Seravo/wordpress/README.md

 The composer.json contains some plugins and themes that are likely to be useful for pretty much every installation.
 For particular use cases see our list of recommended plugins at http://wp-palvelu.fi/lisaosat/

-## Todo:
+## TODO

-Add HHVM into vagrant and possibility to easily change between php5-fpm and hhvm
+* Add HHVM to Vagrant and the possibility to easily change between PHP5-FPM and HHVM

-## Credits:
+## Credits

 Layout Heavily inspired by [roots/bedrock](https://github.com/roots/bedrock) Development stack inspired by [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV)